Call

 Sciatica, technically termed “lumbar radiculopathy,” usually affects individuals aged 30 to 50.
 A myriad of injuries, including arthritis, bone spurs, or any other condition impacting the sciatic nerve, can trigger its development.
 Often, it is attributed to a loss of flexibility in the hips and pelvis, resulting in tightened gluteus and hip muscles.
 This change in mechanics alters spinal function and can lead to compression of the sciatic nerve as it traverses these tissues.

-Discover Back Pain Relief in West Chester
+Discover Back Pain Relief in Maineville

 Our proficient physical therapists are well-equipped to manage the symptoms of low back pain and sciatica through targeted physical therapy interventions.
 This non-invasive, prescription drug-free approach promotes natural healing while offering swift pain relief.
 Instead of merely addressing symptoms, physical therapy aims to relieve pressure on the sciatic nerve, delivering lasting relief.
 Interested in exploring the advantages of physical therapy for lower back pain and sciatica?
 Contact our physical therapist today to learn more and schedule your initial consultation.